Tarmil/FSharp.SystemTextJson/README.md

 * `JsonUnionEncoding.AdjacentTag` is the default format.
 It represents unions as a JSON object with two fields:

-    * A tag, defaulting to `"Case"`: a string whose value is the name of the union case.
+    * A field named from [`unionTagName`](#union-field-names): a string whose value is the name of the union case.
-    * `"Fields"`: an array whose items are the arguments of the union case.
+    * A field named from [`unionFieldsName`](#union-field-names): an array whose items are the arguments of the union case.
 This field is absent if the union case has no arguments.

     This is the same format used by Newtonsoft.Json.